 The comforting effect of canine affection spreads much farther than mere pet love.
-In fact, AAT (Animal – Assisted Therapy) is a growing trend that shows amazing results in fighting different types of psychological and social disorders, from ADHD, depression, to showing benefits in dealing with Alzheimer’s disease.
+In fact, AAT (Animal – Assisted Therapy) is a growing trend that shows amazing results in fighting different types of psychological and social disorders, from ADHD, and depression, to showing benefits in dealing with Alzheimer’s disease.

-Heartwarming stories about the strong and healing relationships between PTSD veterans and service dogs have shown encouraging examples of the power of animal-human interaction.
+Heartwarming stories about the strong and healing relationships between PTSD-affected veterans and service dogs have shown encouraging examples of the power of animal-human interaction.
 They’ve also revealed how beneficial dogs can be in soothing symptoms of this common psychological disorder many ex-soldiers are coping with.
 Let’s take a closer look at how dogs can help veterans with PTSD.

 Image via Pexels